 Beautiful Signs for a Better Planet

-Are you about to order new door signs for your offices and feel a little unsure about how to install them?
+Are you about to order new door signs for your offices, but feel a little unsure about how to install them?

 We here at Green Dot Sign® understand completely.
-After putting time and money into ordering signage, installing signs crooked or in the wrong location is something no one wants.
-We’ve put together this article series to make installing like a pro easy.
+After putting your time and money into ordering signage, installing signs crooked or in the wrong location is something everyone wants to avoid.
+We’ve put together this article series to make it easy to install like a pro!

-This graphic is accurate for well over 90% of the signs we hang, but please check our ADA Signage Requirements Guide and sign installation page for additional information.
-These pages will teach you were to hang a sign if there’s no room on the wall next to it, no if you have double doors or the dreaded “hanging on a door” category that is far less allowed then most people realize.
-Read on to learn how install them level and strong.
+This below graphic is accurate for well over 90% of the signs we hang, but please double-check with our ADA Signage Requirements Guide and sign installation page).
+These two pages teach you were to hang a sign in special circumstances, such as if there’s no room on the wall next to a door or if you have double doors (the dreaded “hanging on a door” category that is far less allowed then most people realize).
+Read on to learn how install your signs level and strong.

-If you installing ADA signs via our eco-friendly 4-peg method you’ll need a drill.
-Most hallways are short on outlets and once you get going, installing signs is pretty fast, so going cordless saves you lots of time and removes a tripping hazard.
+If you installing ADA signs via our eco-friendly 4-peg method, you’ll need a drill.
+Most hallways are short on outlets and once you get going, installing signs is pretty fast.
+Going cordless saves you lots of time and removes a tripping hazard.

-Our pegs are 6mm in diameter (just under ¼”).
-To account for human error and drilling angle we have found a 5/16” bit works great.
+Our wood sign pegs are 6mm in diameter (just under ¼”).
+To account for human error and drilling angle, we have found a 5/16” bit works great.
 Our install kit includes a bit that works well for drywall or wood.
-Please note if you’re working with cement or specialty wall materials you’ll want the correct bit for the material you’re drilling into.
-Test fit each sign into wall holes before applying silicone, or equivalent.
-It’s common to need to wallow out one or two holes and if you do need to, go slow.
+Please note that if you’re working with cement or specialty wall materials, you’ll want the correct bit for the material you’re drilling into.
+Test fit each sign into wall holes before applying silicone (or equivalent adhesive).
+It’s common to need to wallow out one or two holes and if you do need to, so go slow.
 You can always take out more material with another pass.

 Last but not least, bring your charger and have a spare battery charging so you can get the job done right in a timely manner.

-For the 4-peg method you’ll use tape to hang the peg pattern on the wall before drilling.
-For the foam tape install method, you can use it to draw exactly where the sign bottom should be before taping it up.
+For the 4-peg method, you’ll use tape to hang the peg pattern on the wall before drilling.
+For the foam tape install method, you can use the pattern to draw exactly where the sign bottom should be before taping it up.
 The foam tape can seem a bit tricky.
 The only mistake people sometimes make is placing the low tack tape too high up on the wall so when you remove the release liner from the foam tape and go to hang the sign, the foam tape hits the low tack tape, instead of the wall.
 Oops!
-If this happens, immediately pull the sign off the wall before pressing hard.
+If this happens, immediately pull the sign off the wall.
 Usually it will pop right off as adhesives get stronger with time and pressure.
 Just tear off the small strip at the top of the tape and reapply the sign.

 Low tack tape can also be adhered over plaster walls where you are going to drill to minimize cracking at the drill point.
 I also apply some on the drill bit as a depth gauge so you don’t push into something in the wall and cause inadvertent damage.
 Just put the bit against the sign back and apply the tape a skosh further back than the pegs.
 Another trick is to apply tape, put a level on it (laser levels work great) and then draw a level line where you are working with so you have a point of reference right where you need it.